New skein invariants of links: Skein theory for the generalized invariants

+Note that, if the generic diagram $L_{\varepsilon}$ has distance $n$ from $d L_{\varepsilon}$ and (\ref{mixedskein}) is applied on $L_{\varepsilon}$ within the computing algorithm, then the diagrams $L_{-\varepsilon}$ and $L_0$ have distances less than $n$ from their associated descending stacks, if we assume that they are generic and their generic characteristics are inherited from $L_{\varepsilon}$.
+Note finally that the distance of a descending stack is zero.

-\subsection{Proof of Theorem~\ref{hofr}}
+\subsubsection{Proof of Theorem~\ref{hofr}}

-For proving Theorem~\ref{hofr} one has to show that the computation of $H[R] (L)$, via the algorithmic steps described above, does not depend on the sequence of mixed crossing changes, the ordering of components, the choice of basepoints, and the performance of Reidemeister moves II and III.
-Our proof follows the logic of \cite{LM} but adapted to our setting.
-Namely, we assume that the statement is valid for all link diagrams of up to $n-1$ crossings, independently of choices made during the evaluation process and of Reidemeister III moves and Reidemeister II moves that do not increase the number of crossings above $n-1$.
-Our aim is to prove that the statement is valid for all generic link diagrams in the set $\mathcal{L}_n$, independently of choices, Reidemeister III moves and Reidemeister II moves not increasing above $n$ crossings.
-We do this by double induction on the total number of crossings of a generic link diagram and on the number of mixed crossing switches needed for bringing the diagram to the form of a descending stack of knots.
+For proving Theorem~\ref{hofr} one has to show that the computation of $H[R] (L)$, via the algorithmic steps described above, does not depend on the sequence of mixed crossing switches, the ordering of components, the choice of basepoints, and the performance of Reidemeister moves II and III.
+We use strong induction on the distance in the set $\mathcal{D}$ of generic diagrams, as supposed to the total number of crossings.
 On knots we assume the well-definedness of $R$.
-The fact that the process treats self-crossings and mixed crossings differently is the main difference in in comparison with~\cite{LM} and it causes the need of particularly elaborate arguments in proving invariance of the resulting evaluation under the sequence of mixed crossing switches and the order of components (Propositions~\ref{orderxings} and~\ref{ordercpts}).
+The set of all generic diagrams with distance at most $n$ is denoted $\mathcal{D}_n$.
+Clearly, the basis of the induction is the set of all descending stacks of knots, and rule~(2) of Theorem~\ref{hofr} applies.
+Namely, for a descending stack of knots, $ \mathcal{K}^r$, define $H[R](\mathcal{K}^r) = E^{1-r} \, R(\mathcal{K}^r)$.
+We then assume that the statement is valid for all generic link diagrams in $\mathcal{D}_{n-1}$, independently of choices made during the evaluation process and of Reidemeister III moves and Reidemeister II moves that do not increase the distance above $n-1$.
+Our aim is to prove that the statement is valid for all diagrams in the set $\mathcal{D}_n$, independently of choices and Reidemeister II and III moves not increasing the distance above $n$.